-Delivery of water for the environment this winter-spring is continuing with floodplain and weir operations providing much needed water to floodplains, wetlands and river banks.
+Delivery of water for the environment is continuing with floodplain and weir operations providing much needed water to floodplains, wetlands and river banks.

-The operation of the Chowilla regulator is being drawn down (along with the water level in Lock 6) as flows reach around 50 GL/day.
-After this point increases in water levels will be due to the elevated river flows.
+The operation of the Chowilla regulator is being drawn down (along with the water level in Lock 6).
+Water levels are falling through the anabranch as the stop logs are removed from the Chowilla regulator but levels will soon be rising again due to the increasing river flows.
 Natural high flow events like this provide continuing benefits for plants and wildlife.
 Frogs can be heard calling at several sites and the productive wetlands are providing good food resources for waterbirds and bushland birds alike.

 The Pike regulator reached the target operation height (16.1 m AHD) on 4 September 2022.
-The regulator is now being lowered along with Weir 5 in advance of increasing River flow.
+The regulator is now being lowered along with Weir 5 as River flows rise.
 All of the floodplain structures will be opened for connected throughflow once the level in the Pike floodplain has been lowered to equalise with River levels.
 The water level and extent of inundation within Pike floodplain are likely to increase with River flow over the coming weeks, depending on the magnitude of the coming flow peak.